-This budget is balanced not with tax extensions that the Governor sought and which would have required a super-majority vote of the legislature.
-Instead, the fiscal year 2011-12 budget contains increased vehicle registration fees, enforcement of state sales tax on internet sellers (the "amazon tax"), more optimistic revenue predictions (based on better-than-expected May receipts) and a trigger mechanism.
+This budget was balanced not with tax extensions that the Governor sought and which would have required a super-majority vote of the legislature.
+Instead, the fiscal year 2011-12 budget contains increased vehicle registration fees, enforcement of state sales tax on internet sellers (the "amazon tax"), more optimistic revenue predictions (based on better-than-expected May receipts) and a two-trigger mechanism.

-The two triggers would engage automatically in January 2011 if the Department of Finance determines that revenues are not meeting expectations.
+The two triggers will engage automatically in January 2011 if the Department of Finance determines that revenues are not meeting expectations.
 The first trigger would cut \$600 million, including \$100 million from IHSS and \$15 million in Medi-Cal funding for PACE, Senior Action Network, and the Aids Foundation.
 If needed, the second trigger would cut up to \$1.9 billion, most of it from K-12 Education.
+Yesterday the Department of Finance released figures for July that show state revenue came in \$541 million below budget estimates.
+Unless revenues rise over the next five months, this increases the likelihood that at least one trigger will be hit.

-The terribly deep cuts to senior services made in March are still in place.
+The terribly deep cuts to senior services made in March, when parts of the 2011-12 Budget were passed and signed, are still in place.
 The cuts have seriously damaged remaining life-line programs for seniors - ADHC, IHSS, SSI/SSP, MSSP, and Medi-Cal.

-The following summarizes the impact of the state's new budget on senior services:
+The following summarizes the impact of the state's new budget and several recent developments on senior services:

 Adult Day Health Care - The FY 2011-12 budget bills signed in March eliminated ADHC as a Medi-Cal optional benefit.
 At the same time, the Legislature agreed to "re-create" ADHC as a federal waiver program with \$85 million in state funding (about half of last year's state funding for ADHC).
-The enabling legislation for the waiver is AB 96 (Blumenfield).
+The enabling legislation for the waiver was AB 96 (Blumenfield).

-A partial restoration of \$85 million for a re-configured ADHC program was in the budget that legislators sent to the Governor on June 28, with the expectation that the Governor would approve the funding and also sign AB 96 (the legislation instructing the state to move forward with an ADHC-like federal waiver program called Keeping Adults From Institutions, or KAFI).
-While the Governor approved the \$85 million, he "blue penciled" the language directing the funding to KAFI and has stated that he will veto AB 96.
+A partial restoration of \$85 million for a re-configured ADHC program was in the budget that legislators sent to the Governor on June 28, with the expectation that the Governor would approve the funding and also sign AB 96 (the legislation

-ADHC provides over 37,000 fragile elderly and disabled Californians - and 880 Alameda County residents - with the safe haven and medical and therapeutic services they need to continue living in the community.
+ADHC provides about 35,000 fragile elderly and disabled Californians - and 880 Alameda County residents - with the safe haven and medical and therapeutic services they need to continue living in the community.
+About 55,000 patients are served each year.
 These medically complex patients are at risk for repeat hospitalizations or nursing home placement due to their chronic medical or cognitive conditions.